zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 So Mary says to Patrick, “Be my guest,” meaning yes , you can sit next to me.
 She then says, “We’ve just moved to the neighborhoo d and we love having a playground around the corner.”
 Mary is talking abou t, we are guessing, herself and her family who have just moved to this neighbor hood, this area of the city.
 She says they “love having a playground around the corner.”
 “Around the corner” means very close to where you live.

-Patrick says, “It’s nice, isn’t it, to be able to b ring the kids here to get some exercise and to burn off some energy.”
+Patrick says, “It’s nice, isn’t it, to be able to bring the kids here to get some exercise and to burn off some energy.”
 “Exercise” ( exercise) is things you do with your body, usually to make yourself healthier or st ronger, or perhaps for some people to lose weight.
 That’s called “exercise.”
 It  could be running.
 It could be doing other sorts of activities that require you to  work your body hard.

 “To burn (burn) off some energy (energy)” means, in  this case, to have the children do some physical activity so that later, t hey’re calmer or perhaps tired and want to go to sleep.
 Sometimes parents will tak e their children somewhere so that the children will run around, will do a lot  of activity or a lot of exercise, so that later the children are quiet because they’re t ired.
 Mary agrees with Patrick that it’s nice to be able to bring the kids to this  playground to get some exercise.